VFPX/Win32API/samples/sample_550.md

 [SwitchToThisWindow](../libraries/user32/SwitchToThisWindow.md)

 ## Comment:
 The AdobeReaderSDIWindow class is able to virtually "click on" an item in the main menu of Adobe Reader 9 window.
-This is a part of what you can do:<UL><LI style="margin-bottom: 3px;">enumerate titles of all open Adobe documents
+This is a part of what you can do:
+* enumerate titles of all open Adobe documents
-<LI style="margin-bottom: 3px;">activate a document (the document moves to the front)
+* activate a document (the document moves to the front)
-<LI style="margin-bottom: 3px;">switch a document to Full Screen Mode
+* switch a document to Full Screen Mode
-<LI style="margin-bottom: 3px;">copy a document to the Clipboard
+* copy a document to the Clipboard
-<LI style="margin-bottom: 3px;">close a specified document or all documents
+* close a specified document or all documents
-<LI style="margin-bottom: 3px;">open Print Setup dialog for a document
+* open Print Setup dialog for a document
-<LI style="margin-bottom: 3px;">open Print dialog for a document
+* open Print dialog for a document

 You can also open a PDF document either by a file name or by invoking File Open dialog.